afontenot/pyweight/docs/md/Technical Concepts.md

    basis, making it difficult to track progress

- * Determining a meal plan on the basis of calories in - calories out (CICO) is difficult, because determining your daily energy expenditure (TDEE) is hard, and accurately counting every calorie you eat is arguably even harder.
+ * Determining a meal plan on the basis of calories in - calories out (CICO) is difficult, because determining your total daily energy expenditure (TDEE) is hard, and accurately counting every calorie you eat is arguably even harder.